jednano/bindr/README.md

 A new product specification comes in that requires you to move some logic from the back to the front end or vice versa.
 This is a maintenance nightmare!
 Not with bindr!
-Bindr enables you to write your template once in your favorite JavaScript templating engine and use it on the front or back end, interchangeably.
+Bindr enables you to write your template once in your favorite JavaScript template engine and use it on the front or back end, interchangeably.
 The choice is yours.

 ### Initial page load performance

-Some templating engine syntaxes like [Knockout][] and [AngularJS][] are valid HTML out of the box.
+Some template engine syntaxes like [Knockout][] and [AngularJS][] are valid HTML out of the box.
 This allows the UI to render even before the application is bootstrapped.
 Other engines, however, like the popular [Handlebars.js][], are not valid HTML.
 This is no knock on Handlebars.
-It's actually my preferred templating engine at the moment.
+It's actually my preferred template engine at the moment.
 Handlebars, however, needs to wait until the template binding is complete before the UI can render its contents.
 If you're serving a [Single-page application][] (SPA) then your whole page would be a template with more templates inside of it, making JavaScript solely responsible